 Coordinate seminars will be conducted on topics suggested by the teacher and related to the subject.
 Seminar preparation will be supervised by the teacher.
 The work should be submitted in writing and will be presented by students.
-In the case of the Dual and Joint Degree in Pharmacy and NHD, the seminars will be not coordinated, which will consist in the public presentation of a topic related to the subject.
+In the case of the Dual and Joint Degree in Pharmacy and NHD, the seminars will be not coordinated, which will consist in the public presentation in pairs and voluntarily of a topic related to the subject.
+Attendance is mandatory for the rest of the students.